Bio-PhysNano – BioPhysics and Nanosystems Group firstname.lastname@example.org

 Bio-PhysNano – Biophysics and Nanosystems Group

-The main goal of the BioPhysics and Nanosystems Group is to develop specific strategies to improve biosystems description and understanding using physical approaches and tools.
+The main goal of the BioPhysics and Nanosystems Group is to understand and to improve the characterization of biosystems by studying them as physical systems, and to develop adequate instrumentation and theoretical tools.

 The group is organized in 2 sub-groups :

-* MagNano (Magnetism & Nanosystems) a team with a large experience in magnetism and atomic physics studies and in the development of nanotechnology methods and techniques, recently focused on biological systems and applications
+* MagNano (Magnetism & Nanosystems) is a team with a large experience in magnetism, electronic/atomic configuration studies and in the development of nanotechnology methods and techniques, recently focused on biological systems and applications

-Each team has independent scientific aims sharing the common basis of physics to tackle relevant issues and innovative applications in biology and life sciences.
-MagNano team develops experimental/theoretical research centred in the study of electronic properties of nanostructured systems, and nanoscale experiments using atomic force microscopy related techniques.
-At PBS, innovative methods are developed for a theoretical, physics based approach that provides a unique contribution to the understanding of biological systems.
+Each team has independent scientific aims using the approach of physics in different ways to tackle relevant issues and innovative applications in biology and in health.
+The MagNano team develops experimental/theoretical research centred in the study of electronic properties of nanostructured systems, and nanoscale experiments using atomic force microscopy related techniques.
+The PBS team develops coarse-graining and computational methods for theoretical analysis that provide a unique contribution to the understanding of biological systems.

-Bio-PhysNano is the core group of the BioPhysics thematic line, but its researchers are involved in all other thematic lines, either through joint projects or sharing of facilities.
+Bio-PhysNano is the core group of the BioPhys thematic line, but its researchers are involved in all other thematic lines either through joint projects or sharing of facilities.

 PhD Students: Rui Loureiro (BioSYS | João Pedro Santos (BioSYS – with BTR) | Miguel Vitorino (DAEPHYS) | Rodrigo Antunes

 MSc Students: Arthur Vieira (Physics Engineering) | Joao Especial (Physics) | Elsa Teixeira (Physics) | Gabriel Martins (Chemistry)